robmoffat/cfi-s3-module/testing/language/cloud/Cucumber-Cloud-Language.md

 @http, @ssh        # Indicate that the test only applies to a specific port protocol (see below)
 @plaintext, @tls   # Applies to only plaintext/tls ports. e.g http is plaintext whereas https is tls.
 @PerService        # This test applies across the whole service
+@tlp-green @tlp-amber @tlp-red  # Traffic-light protocol level of the control.
 ```

 ## Pre-Configured Variables